haluska/MediaButtons/README.md

 #### Microcenter

 I live just outside of Los Angeles and pre-pandemic I would buy everything at Fry's in Anaheim.
 I've always looked down on Microcenter and I could never understand how they've managed to keep the lights on.
 Also, like many people, I'm trying to get a new video card.
-Not so easy right now, is it?
+Not so easy right now.
 Downright impossible as it turns out.
 About a week ago, I received a message that Microcenter in Tustin had some video cards just sitting on their shelf.
 I dropped everything I was doing and drove there.
 No video cards, but I did wander over to the embedded section to look for a nice little enclosure and guess what I found sitting there all by itself.
 A Teensy.

 I had heard of Teensy before and I knew that this was the exact hardware that was made to do exactly what I wanted.
 I bought it.